huggingface/datasets/docs/source/about_arrow.md

 [Arrow](https://arrow.apache.org/) enables large amounts of data to be processed and moved quickly.
 It is a specific data format that stores data in a columnar memory layout.
 This provides several significant advantages:

-* Arrow's standard format allows zero copy reads which removes virtually all serialization overhead.
+* Arrows standard format allows zero copy reads which removes virtually all serialization overhead.
 * Arrow is language-agnostic so it supports different programming languages.
 * Arrow is column-oriented so it is faster at querying and processing slices or columns of data.
-* Arrow allows for copy-free hand-offs to standard machine learning tools such as NumPy, Pandas, Torch, and TensorFlow.
+* Arrow allows for copy-free hand-offs to standard machine learning tools such as NumPy, Pandas, PyTorch, and TensorFlow.
 * Arrow supports many, possibly nested, column types.

 ## Memory